Electromagnetic evanescent field associated with surface acoustic wave: Response of metallic thin films: Solution in each region

 \subsection{Vacuum half-space}

 First we consider the vacuum half-space ($z>d$).
-We demonstrate that the evanescent field is a universal feature of vacuum electromagnetic waves forced to propagate slower than the speed of light $c$.
+We demonstrate that the evanescent field associated with SAW is a universal feature of vacuum electromagnetic waves forced to propagate slower than the speed of light $c$.
 Noting $\mu _0 \varepsilon _0 =1/c^2 $, Eq.~(\ref{eq:TM_TE}) yields

 Imposing the vanishing boundary condition at $z\rightarrow \infty $, one obtains from Eq.~(\ref{eq:transverse_vacuum}),

 where $\gamma =1/\sqrt{1-v^2 /c^2}$ is the Lorentz factor, and we assume $q > 0$ in the following.
 The integration constants, $C^{\rm TE}$ and $C^{\rm TM}$, will be determined by the boundary conditions at $z=d$.
 Equations~(\ref{eq:TM_mode}) and (\ref{eq:TE_mode}) represent the transverse magnetic (TM) and the transverse electric (TE) modes, respectively.